iagoleal/iagoleal.github.io/content/posts/cuts.md

 because in section [Cuts from Derivatives] we will learn how to write such an oracle.

-We begin with a constant cut approximation[^unconstrained-lp] $\tilde{f}_0$ of $f$ everywhere equal to a initial lower bound.
+We begin with a constant cut approximation[^unconstrained-lp] $\tilde{f}_0$ of $f$ everywhere equal to an initial lower bound.
 The idea is to, at each iteration, give the oracle a point $x_n$.
 This will return an evaluation $f(x_n)$, which serves as an upper bound for $\min f$ because all evaluations are larger than the minimum.